Megumikawa/coin-collector-game/README.md

-# coin-collector-game
+# Coin-collector

 ## Description

-Kraken-Brigade is a game where the player has to move ships horizontally and shoot up incoming tentacles that appear from the top of the screen and move to the bottom.
-The game ends when four tentacles get stacked in front of the fort wall.
-After that, a score is calculated based on tentacle destroyed and the amount of time the game lasted.
+Coin-Collector is a game where the player have to move horizontally and collect the two size of coin from top of the screen to the bottom.
+There are 30seconds time limit and automatically game is finised.
+The score is calculate based on the coins size which bigger size is 50points and smaller coin is 30 points.

 ## MVP (DOM - CANVAS)